 1. Market Power

 The electricity generation market is dominated by large energy companies.
-For example, AGL controls around 80% of average power demand in South Australia, after the acquisition of the Torrens Island Power Station back in 2007.
-Large energy companies are being accused of manipulating the market by withdrawing capacity during periods of high demand, pushing prices of up to 180 times higher than average, with an additional $170-$190 million in revenue at the expense of consumers.
+They are being accused of manipulating the market by withdrawing capacity during periods of high demand, pushing prices of up to 180 times higher than average and gaining an additional $170-$190 million in revenue at the expense of consumers.
 These practices are apparently legal in Australia, although not allowed in other countries.

 2. Network Monopolies

 The network costs in transmission and distribution of power to consumers have increased sharply in recent years, mainly due to an over investment in network infrastructures.
 The network operators benefit from over-investing because their revenue stream is derived from the amount invested into the grid.
 Over the past five years, around $45 billion of investments have been made and the cost is passed on to consumers.
 The networks defended their spending as necessary for replacing ageing infrastructure or supplying new regions, but a lot of that expenditure has been criticised as un-necessary.

 The free market is designed to bring the cheapest form of energy into the market.
 Renewable power plants can reduce the cost of electricity as there is no fuel cost for their operation and they always bid at the lowest possible price on the energy market.
 Large-scale renewable projects were picking up the pace between 2010 and 2013.
 However, renewable investment was brought into a halt in 2014 after the election of a government that is averse to renewable energy.